alsora/ros2-code-examples/README.md

 ```
     $ ros2 run simple_time_sync time_sync_main
 ```
+One process publishes messages on multiple topics.
+Sometimes it publishes only on one topic, sometimes on all with the same timestamp and sometimes on all but with slightly different timestamps.
+The other process create an approximate and an exact time subscribers.

 #### Logger utils
 ```
     $ ros2 run simple_logger logger_main
 ```

+Log some data.
+Change the logger verbosity level at run time.
+Log some other data.

 #### Parameter servers
 ```
     $ ros2 run simple_parameters parameters_main